mahbodkh/starbux/README.md

 * Dockerfile.
 * Deploy Heroku
 * All services are decoupled design [SOLID]
-* All services are injected by maximumes three class.
+* All services are injected by maximum three class.
 * Ready for monitoring. [actuator, prometheus, influxDb]

 ### Start: